OFS/opae-sdk/doc/src/fpga_api/fpga_api.rst

 Metrics API
 ==============

-The metrics APIs define functions for discover/enumerates metrics information and retrieves/read metric current values.
+The metrics APIs define functions for discovery/enumeration of metrics information and reading metrics values.

 metrics.h
 --------